John Dillinger: Escape from Crown Point, Indiana

 On January 25, 1934, Dillinger and his gang were captured in Tucson, Arizona.
 Dillinger was extradited to Indiana and escorted back by Matt Leach, the Chief of the Indiana State Police.
-He was taken to Lake County jail in Crown Point, Indiana, and jailed for charges for the murder of police officer William O'Malley, who was killed during a Dillinger gang bank robbery in East Chicago on January 15, 1934.
+He was taken to Lake County jail in Crown Point, Indiana, and jailed on charges of murdering police officer William O'Malley, who was killed during a Dillinger gang bank robbery in East Chicago on January 15, 1934.

-Local police boasted to area newspapers that the jail was escape-proof and had posted extra guards as a precaution.
+Local police boasted to area newspapers that the jail was escape-proof and had posted extra guards as a further precaution.
 However, on Saturday, March 3, 1934, Dillinger was able to escape during morning exercises with fifteen other inmates.
-Dillinger produced a pistol, catching deputies and guards by surprise, and was able to leave the premises without firing a shot.
-Almost immediately afterwards conjecture began whether the gun Dillinger displayed was real or not.
+Dillinger produced a pistol, catching deputies and guards by surprise, and was able to escape without firing a shot.
+Almost immediately afterwards conjecture began about whether the gun Dillinger displayed was real or not.
 According to Deputy Ernest Blunk, Dillinger had escaped using a real pistol.
-FBI files, on the other hand, indicate that Dillinger used a carved fake pistol.
-Sam Cahoon, a trustee whom Dillinger took hostage in the jail, also believed Dillinger had carved the gun, using a razor and some shelving in his cell.
+FBI files, on the other hand, indicated that Dillinger used a fake pistol carved out of wood.
+Sam Cahoon, a trustee whom Dillinger took hostage in the jail, also believed Dillinger had carved out the gun using a razor and some shelving in his cell.
 In another version, according to an unpublished interview with Dillinger's attorney, Louis Piquett, investigator Art O'Leary claimed to have snuck the gun in himself.

 On March 16, Herbert Youngblood, who escaped from Crown Point alongside Dillinger, was shot dead by police in Port Huron, Michigan.
 Deputy Sheriff Charles Cavanaugh was mortally wounded in the gunfight and later died.
 Before his death, Youngblood told officers Dillinger was in Port Huron, and officers immediately began a fruitless search for the escaped man.
-An Indiana newspaper reported that Youngblood later retracted the story and said he did not know where Dillinger was at that time, as he had parted with him soon after their escape.
+An Indiana newspaper reported that Youngblood later retracted the story and said he had not known where Dillinger had been at that time, as he had parted with him soon after their escape.

 Dillinger was indicted by a grand jury, and the Bureau of Investigation (a precursor of the Federal Bureau of Investigation) organized a nationwide manhunt for him.
 Just hours after his escape from Lake County jail, Dillinger reunited with his girlfriend, Billie Frechette.

 According to Frechette's trial testimony, Dillinger stayed with her for "almost two weeks".
 However, the two had actually traveled to the Twin Cities and taken lodgings at the Santa Monica Apartments in Minneapolis, Minnesota, where they stayed for fifteen days.
 Dillinger then met Hamilton, and the two mustered a new gang consisting of Baby Face Nelson's gang, including Nelson, Homer Van Meter, Tommy Carroll and Eddie Green.

 Three days after Dillinger's escape from Crown Point, the second Gang robbed a bank in Sioux Falls, South Dakota.
 A week later they robbed First National Bank in Mason City, Iowa.